 Designed for the aspiring amateur to hone and display their skills, Palomino enables these young adults to pit their talents for review by collegiate recruiters and professional scouts.
 This top-notch brand of baseball provides a fitting showcase for the talent developed within the North Hills School District.

 The North Hills Palomino Baseball Club typically consists of players from the NH School Varsity Baseball Program, and participates in the Quad-County North Palomiono League.
-They play an approximate 42-game season schedule that includes games against other teams such as North Allegheny, Pine Richland, Shaler, Mars, Seneca Valley, Cranberry, Kiski, Butler, and teams from the Western Pennyslvaniat "Elite" Basball League (WPEBL).
-In addition, they participate in the QCN Palomino "Wooden Bat Bash" Baseball Tournament, and the Freedom Classic Showcase in Akron, Ohio.
+They play an approximate 42-game season schedule that includes games against other teams such as North Allegheny, Pine Richland, Shaler, Mars, Seneca Valley, Cranberry, Kiski, Butler, and teams from the Western Pennyslvania "Elite" Basball League (WPEBL).
+In addition, they participate in three local tournaments: the QCN Palomino "Wooden Bat Bash" Baseball Tournament, P.O.N.Y.
+Zone Qualifier, the Freedom Classic Showcase in Akron, Ohio, and the Atlantic Coast Baseball Elite Invitational.
 The team continues to play and extended season in the fall, with a mixed roster of players from the NH School Varsity and Junior Varsity Baseball Programs.

 Palomino Wooden Bat Bash Baseball Tournament

 - 2016 - coming soon!

 - 2015 Quad-County North Wooden Bat Bash Champions